ABOUT TROOP 73

 Alameda, CA 94501

-The Council office is the place to buy Scout materials like patches and merit badge booklets.
-You can also purchase a selection of official Boy Scout uniform wear at the Council office; a portion of the proceeds benefits the Alameda Council.
+You can purchase Scout materials like patches and merit badge booklets.
+You can also purchase a selection of official Boy Scout uniform wear at the Council office.

 Hours: 2-7PM Mon, Wed, Thurs, Fri 9AM-12PM Saturday